HK Company Bank Account with Foreign Shareholders

 Hong Kong's banking sector has significantly tightened compliance controls since 2017.
 HSBC Hong Kong and Bank of China Hong Kong — the most recognisable institutions — now routinely reject applications from HK companies where all shareholders are foreign nationals with no HK presence.
 The reality is that banking in Hong Kong is still achievable for international entrepreneurs, but requires targeting the right institutions — typically Currenxie, Neat Business, or regional banks with specific non-resident programs — with complete and well-organised documentation.

-HK-based EMI specifically designed for international businesses with HK entities.
-Accepts all-foreign shareholder structures.
+HK-based EMI designed for international businesses with HK entities, including all-foreign shareholder structures.
+Eligibility depends on current onboarding criteria and applicant profile.
 Provides HK account, multi-currency wallets, and SWIFT/local transfers.
-Fastest onboarding of any HK-registered financial institution.
+Generally among the faster onboarding options for HK-registered EMIs, though timelines vary by case.

 Airwallex is HK-headquartered and accepts HK companies with foreign shareholders.
 Better for businesses with existing operating history and clear revenue.